 For more information on protecting your confidential information, please see:

-For mobile devices on Wi-Fi, such as phones, tablets, and laptops, go to the Wi-Fi settings area for your device and remove or "forget" any UMB Wi-Fi networks you use and rejoin them with the new password.
-(You can often skip this step by restarting the device while in range of the UMB Wi-Fi.
+For mobile devices on Wi-Fi, such as phones, tablets, and laptops, go to the Wi-Fi settings area for your device and remove or "forget" any UMass Boston Wi-Fi networks you use and rejoin them with the new password.
+(You can often skip this step by restarting the device while in range of the UMass Boston Wi-Fi.
 The device will usually ask you to provide the new password.)

 For mobile devices checking your email, go to the mail/calendar settings areas and select the account(s) checking your mail or calendar and type in the new password.
 Example: on an iPhone, start the Settings app and tap Mail, Contacts and Calendar.
 Then tap your UMass Boston Exchange account and tap the Account area at the top.
 Erase the line of dots after Password and type in your new password.